huaxuyu/masscubedocs/content/docs/quickstart.md

 weight: 2
 ---

-Let's get started with the **OneClick** untargeted metabolomics workflow.
-This workflow is designed to streamline untargeted metabolomics analysis, providing comprehensive results with a single command.
+Let’s dive into the untargeted metabolomics workflow, designed to simplify and streamline untargeted metabolomics analysis.
+This powerful workflow delivers comprehensive results with just a single command.

-If you haven't installed MassCube, please follow the [installation guide](../installation).
+If you haven’t installed MassCube yet, be sure to follow the [installation guide](../installation) before proceeding.

 ## The OneClick untargeted metabolomics workflow

-Metabolomics data processing could be challenging for researchers.
-The OneClick untargeted metabolomics workflow was developed to address the burdens and support metabolomics research.

 The OneClick workflow integrates metadata curation, feature detection, evaluation, alignment, annotation, and statistical analysis to provide users with a comprehensive view of the data (**Fig. 1**).